Sindhu (film)

 Sindhu is a 1975 Indian Malayalam film, directed by J. Sasikumar and produced by R. Somanathan, starring Prem Nazir, Madhu, Lakshmi and Vidhubala.
 Its musical score was composed by M. K. Arjunan.
 It is a remake of the Tamil film Pugundha Veedu released in 1972.
-The film was also remade in Telugu as Puttinillu Mettinillu, with actress Lakshmi reprising her role in all 3 versions.
+Pugundha Veedu was also remade in Telugu as Puttinillu Mettinillu, with actress Lakshmi reprising her role in all three versions.